Orthodontics

 Category: Orthodontics

-39) A patient with red, inflamed left cheek during orthodontic treatment.
-What is the probable cause?
+39) A patient with open bite requests faster orthodontic treatment.
+What adjunctive procedure is recommended?

 40 / 94